rizet/fenestella/README.md

 # Skylight
-Thank you all for the incredible support!
-## A bright opening, a clean window.

-### **Etymology**
+### Philosophy
-According to [dictionary.com](https://www.dictionary.com/browse/skylight#), a "skylight" is:
+As defined by [dictionary.com](https://www.dictionary.com/browse/skylight#), a "skylight" is:
 > an opening in a roof or ceiling, fitted with glass, for admitting daylight.

-Skylight is an operating system that is uniquely modeled, and aims to have clean, transparent, and clear code (like a window) and more efficient.
+Skylight is an operating system that is uniquely modeled, and aims to have consistent, clean, thorough, transparent, and easy-to-read code, in order to help other developers understand its operation and general principles of operating systems with a more clear-cut exposition.

-### **License**
-As of June 18th, 2022, I have updated the license on this repository to the MIT license.
-However, any commits prior to commit [`47912c3`](https://github.com/austanss/skylight/commit/47912c3e3d6b84a53ded0a549ef881042b5731ac) still fall under the CC0 license applied at the time.

-For more information on the terms of the MIT license, see [LICENSE](LICENSE).

-### **Building**
+### Compilation
-Skylight uses Linux software to compile, therefore any build process must take place under native Linux, emulated Linux, or the Windows Subsystem for Linux.
+Skylight relies on Linux software to compile, therefore any build process must take place under native Linux, emulated Linux, or the Windows Subsystem for Linux.

-Additionally, you require these packages:
+Additionally, the development environment requires these packages:
 ```
 util-linux
 mtools